smessie/Article-ESWC2024-DFDP/content/implementation.md

 </figcaption>
 </figure>

-As mentioned earlier, describing footprints requires a rules language and a policy language.
-As rule language, [Notation3 (N3)](cite:cites n3) is used.
+As rule language, [Notation3 (N3)](cite:cites n3) is used as a rule and policy language for describing footprints.
-Their N3 rules does exactly what is needed.
 The rule premise allows for defining the event, while the rule conclusion defines the policy.
 We chose for N3 as they proved to be a working solution for our use case and the reasoning engine EYE implementing N3 is being developed at our lab.
 We therefore also made the decision to use the [EYE-JS library](cite:cites eye-js), a browser and node-distributed EYE reasoner via WebAssembly.